-By also employing audio sensors (microphones) in a surveillance installation, the great majority of all possible use cases are reinforced.
+By also employing audio sensors (microphones or acoustic sensors) in a surveillance installation, the great majority of all possible use cases are reinforced.
 Adding audio capability and audio analytics to a non-audio system enables multisensor interaction.
 If you are using video analytics, adding audio analytics can increase the detection confidence.
-This is the case especially if the video analytics is challenged by, for example, low-light conditions.
+This is the case especially if the video analytics are challenged by low-light conditions or in areas where video capture is not allowed or not possible.

 You can set up the system, for example in video management software, so that it triggers actions only when both video analytics and audio analytics have reacted.
-For example, the audio analytics detects a scream, and the video analytics detects an individual in the camera's field of view.
+For example, the audio analytics detect a scream, and the video analytics detect an individual in the camera's field of view.
 In some environments, this combination provides just the right level of security.